 The Music Hall also boasts the largest pipe organ ever built for a cinema.
 Made by Wurlitzer the pipe organ has 4,410 pipes. and four keyboards.

-In addition to taking in a live performance, you can for a fee (Free with a New York City Explorer Pass) also enjoy the fascinating Stage Door of Radio City Music Hall which runs daily from 11am to 3pm.
+In addition to taking in a live performance, for a nominal fee you can also enjoy the fascinating Stage Door Tour of Radio City Music Hall which runs daily from 11am to 3pm.

 How to get to Radio City Music Hall by Subway